mamba-org/mamba/docs/source/usage/specs.rst

 user-friendly string, but that may not be parsed back.

-UndefinedChannel
+UnresolvedChannel
 ----------------

-A :cpp:type:`UndefinedChannel <mamba::specs::UndefinedChannel>` is a lightweight object to represent a channel string, as in passed in the CLI or configuration.
+A :cpp:type:`UnresolvedChannel <mamba::specs::UnresolvedChannel>` is a lightweight object to represent a channel string, as in passed in the CLI or configuration.
 Since channels rely heavily on configuration options, this type can be used as a placeholder for a channel that has not been fully "resolved" to a specific location.